 Open Source vs Licensed Software

 When choosing software solutions, you will frequently find yourself facing a rather intimidating choice: do you need the more traditional licensed software?
 Or is it about time you dip your toes into the uncharted waters of open source?

 This question is often framed as a war between open source evangelists and commercial users.
 However, there’s actually no right or wrong answer to the question of which solution is better.
 As there are distinct benefits and disadvantages of both open source and licensed software, your choice should be the one that suits your organisation the best.

 In order to help you understand the differences, we’ve put together this little e-guide explaining the pros and cons of licensed software vs open source.
-Let’s lift the fog once and for all.
+Let’s lift the fog once and for all, shall we?

 What is Open Source?